Wealden (UK Parliament constituency)

-Wealden is a constituency represented in the House of Commons of the UK Parliament since 2015 by Nus Ghani, a Conservative.
-Ghani is the first Muslim woman to be elected as a Conservative member of Parliament.
+Wealden was a constituency in East Sussex in the House of Commons of the UK Parliament.
+It was represented by members of the Conservative Party since its creation in 1983.
+Its final MP from 2015 to 2024, Nus Ghani, is the first Muslim woman to be elected as a Conservative member of Parliament.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was renamed Sussex Weald, Subject to boundary changes - including losing the town of Uckfield to the newly created constituency of East Grinstead and Uckfield, and gaining the smaller town of Heathfield in part compensation.
+The new seat was first contested at the 2024 general election.

 History

 This seat was created in the third periodic review of constituencies in 1983, from a mixture of the previous Mid and Northern divisions of East Sussex (also known as Lewes and East Grinstead).